macnod/fa/README.txt

 ═════════════════════

-  To run the example, copy the project to your computer, change into the projects directory, and run the program /FractionalArithmetic.py/ with a single string representing the expression that you want to evaluate.
+  To run the example, copy the project to your computer, change into the project's directory, and run the program /FractionalArithmetic.py/ with a single string representing the expression that you want to evaluate.
 Here's an example of how to do all of that:
   ┌────
   │ git clone git@github.com:macnod/fa.git
   │ cd fa